nolocation/igniter/README.txt

 things and than nothings is left from D6.
 We also keep the original comment and documentation inside template.

-HTML5 doctype
+NO HTML5 doctype
 ------------------

-We use the HTML5 doctype but we do not use HTML5 special balises as they are incompatible with old browser like IE6-7-8.
+We do not use the HTML5 doctype:
+ - HTML5 + RDFa doctype doesn't pass validator
+ - HTML5 specification change almost every day
+ - without JS it doesn't work on IE

 But we using HTML5 element name as class or id for some element:
  .article: for node
  .section: page section
  #header: page header section
  #footer: page footer section

-Why using HTML5 doctype?
-Mostly to get better validation.

 THEAMING DOCUMENTATION